UCLALibrary/ideptoolkit/terms.md

 Significant names of geographic locations that are the subject of, or that are represented in, on or by the resource.

 ##### GUIDELINES for creating values for the SUBJECT element
-The form of the place name should be taken from a standard naming authority file, for IDEP we recommend Thesaurus of Geographic Names (TGN).
+The form of the place name should be taken from a standard naming authority file.
+For IDEP we recommend Thesaurus of Geographic Names (TGN).
 If the name does not appear in an authority file, establish the name according to a content standard such as AACR2 or CCO.

 IDEP uses a hierarchical form for place names, utilizing separate columns for: